 Welcome to Dharma Friends.
 Here’s a bit more information about us.
 We’re always happy to have people join us at our weekly sittings.

 What is the schedule for Dharma Friends meditation sittings?
-Dharma Friends meets at 7:30 pm every Wednesday except on Christmas and New Years’ Day when those days fall on Wednesdays.
+Dharma Friends meets at 7:30 pm every Wednesday except during the December holiday season.
 Our periodic guest speakers come at the usual 7:30 Wednesday time.

 Do I have to identify as lesbian, gay, bisexual or trans to come to Dharma Friends?
 No, we don’t ask or expect individuals who come to Dharma Friends to identity in any specific way.
 Many, but not all, who attend Dharma Friends identify as lesbian, gay, bi, or trans.
 We expect those who join us to be respectful and supportive of lesbian, gay, bi, or trans people as equals, and to be respectful and supportive of one another.